 Some things to consider are the various textures that a single type of food can have.
 When you break down each type of food, you can see how a child might have a fear of food textures.
 The foods they are eating might be different each time they try them!

 In the fruit category, we have lots of different textures going on.
 You may come across a child who eats certain kinds of fruits, like grapes, but will not touch foods of a different texture, like strawberries.
-But why?
+But why is sensory touch an issue?
 Let’s break down the various textures, both inside and outside of some common fruits:

 - Smooth fruits: grapes, apples, blueberries, coconut